oprojects/root/documentation/users-guide/ROOTMpi.md

    auto chunk = 10000 / COMM_WORLD.GetSize();
    for (auto i = 0; i < chunk; i++) {
-      // we need to check is we are in recovery mode if (rst.IsRequired()) {
+      // we need to check if we are in recovery mode if (rst.IsRequired()) {
          rst.Restart();                   // require to load the last checkpoint auto ckpfile = rst.GetCkpFile(); // file with the last checkpoint saved